Adolphus8/Affine-Invariant-Ensemble-Sampler-Tutorials/README.md

 * Affiliation: Insitute for Risk and Uncertainty, University of Liverpool

 ## Acknowledgement:
-The Ensemble sampler code presented here is adopted and improvised from the original version (in MATLAB as well) written by Aslak Grinsted.
+The Ensemble sampler code presented here is adopted and modified from the original version (in MATLAB as well) written by Aslak Grinsted.
 The repository of his work can be accessed [HERE](https://github.com/grinsted/gwmcmc).